 It's a popular spot!
 The hotel may be empty this month, but for dinner, the restaurant is full!

 I'm seated next to a painting again -- this time one depicting the other side of our country's history: it's of a the stagecoach which linked towns such as Jackson to other settlements in the west.
 Jackson never had a rail passing through it.
 The closest one was in Victor, Idaho and that wasn't up and running until 1913.
 Ranchers needed a way to transport their beef for markets in Omaha and further west.
 They drove their herds to the nearest depots.
 But Jackson also needed transport for tourism.
 At first it wasn't the National Parks that brought people here.
-From what I hear, tt was the ranches, or more aptly called dude ranches -- opening their doors to visitors who wanted to experience "the western life."
+From what I hear, it the lure of a stay on a ranch, or dude ranch -- opening its doors to visitors who wanted to experience "the western life."

 My dinner is very good, albeit funny, considering where I am.
 I start off with local mushrooms.
 This is when I take a photo.